King Charles is speaking in Canada today. Here's why it's not a normal royal visit — and what it has to do with Trump.

 Why is King Charles speaking to Canada's parliament?

 The king is delivering a "Speech from the Throne," which marks the start of a new session of Parliament after the center-left Liberal Party won last month's federal election.
-The speech — written by Canadian Prime Minister Mark Carney's office, not the king — will lay out the new government's agenda and priorities.
+The speech — written by Canadian Prime Minister Mark Carney's office, not the king — was expected to lay out the new government's agenda and priorities.

 Marking the start of Parliament with a speech is a longstanding tradition in Canada and other former parts of the British Empire — but it's highly unusual for the king to deliver the speech himself.
 Instead, the king's representative in Canada, the governor-general, normally speaks on his behalf.
 The last time the monarch personally gave the speech was in 1977, when Charles' mother, Queen Elizabeth II, traveled to Canada's capital for the event.